 - If you are just starting to quit, chew 1 to 2 pieces each hour.
 DO NOT chew more than 20 pieces a day.

 - Chew the gum slowly until it develops a peppery taste.
-Then, tuck it between the gum and cheek and store it there.
+Then, keep it between the gum and cheek and store it there.
 This lets the nicotine be absorbed.

 - Wait at least 15 minutes after drinking coffee, tea, soft drinks, and acidic beverages before chewing a piece of gum.